Henriquepb22/js-algorithms-data-structure/README.md

 ### Space Complexity

-The space complexity is how the memory allocation of a algorithm will change if the input changes, to classify a algorithm we count the `inputs X assignments/memory` allocation changes to check if it grows **constant, linear or exponential.**
+The space complexity is how the memory allocation of a algorithm will change if the input changes, to classify a algorithm we count the `inputs X assignments/memory` allocation changes to check if it grows **constant, linear, exponential or logarithmic**.

-#### Constant
+#### Constant - O(1)

-Constant or O(1): changing the input won't change the numbers of memory allocation
+Changing the input won't change the numbers of memory allocation

 *example:*
 ```javascript